 Review widely adopted algorithms include minimum/maximum default thresholds for ice coverage (spreading, evaporation, entrainment into the water including with or without chemical dispersant…) and degradation (biodegradation, photo effects).

-The group has concluded that having more elaborate models/algorithms will not be beneficial without more accurate descriptions of ice characteristics.
+The group had concluded that having more elaborate models/algorithms will not be beneficial without more accurate descriptions of ice characteristics.

 The group is currently reviewing degradation.